shakked/Command-for-Instagram/Analytics Pro.md

 #Analytics Pro
 This document explains all the features of an 'Analytics Pro' subscription which currentlys costs $4.99/month.
 Throughout the document I will reference a screencast I made for Command.
 In this screencast, you can see how specific features work.
-Here is the full [screencast](https://www.youtube.com/watch?v=4yp_YWUqtPU)
+[Full Screencast](https://www.youtube.com/watch?v=4yp_YWUqtPU)

 __Features__
 * [Searching](https://github.com/shakked/Command-for-Instagram/blob/master/Analytics%20Pro.md#searching)